The Merry-Go-Round (album)

 The Merry-Go-Round is the only album by 1960s pop group the Merry-Go-Round.
-It was released in the United States in September 1967 and reached No. 190 on the Billboard Top LPs chart.
+It was released in the United States in September 1967.

+History

 Soon afterward bass player Bill Rinehart departed, and was replaced by Rick Dey of the Vejtables.
 Several further singles, including "She Laughed Loud"/"Had to Run Around", "Come Ride, Come Ride"/"She Laughed Loud", "Listen, Listen!"/"Missing You" and Til the Day After"/"Highway", were released in 1967 and 1968 but failed to chart.
 After fan interest in the group dissipated, they decided to disband in 1969.

 Singer Emitt Rhodes was the main songwriter for the group, writing or co-writing eleven of the twelve songs on their only album.
 Rhodes went on to produce four solo albums from 1970 to 1973, and one last album in 2016.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated November 18, 1967, peaking at No. 190 during a two-week run on the chart.
+The LP included three singles, two of which reached the Billboard Hot 100.

 Track listing

 All songs are written by Emitt Rhodes except where noted.